Understanding Student Loan Garnishment

 Steps to Stop Garnishment

-To avoid student loan wage garnishment, consider options like loan rehabilitation or consolidation.
+Consider options like loan rehabilitation or consolidation to avoid student loan wage garnishment.
 These programs can help you regain control over your finances.

 Seeking Legal Assistance

-If facing wage garnishment, seek legal advice to explore available options like negotiating a settlement or challenging the garnishment in court.
+If you are facing wage garnishment, seek legal advice to explore your options, such as negotiating a settlement or challenging the garnishment in court.

 Legal professionals can guide you through the process and help protect your rights as a debtor.